NCERT Solutions for Class 12 Biology Chapter 10 – Free PDF Download

 Microbes play an important role in controlling diseases caused by harmful bacteria, some are:

-- The design of antibiotics is such that they destroy bacteria by weakening their cell walls.
+(iv) The design of antibiotics is such that they destroy bacteria by weakening their cell walls.
 This in turn weakens several immune cells (white blood cells) that enter the bacterial cell causing cell lysis.
-The process of cell lysis is where cells such as blood cells are destructed by bacteria.
+The process of destructing cells such as blood cells by bacteria is known as cell lysis.

 6. Name any two species of fungus, which are used in the production of the antibiotics.